Family Involvement in Mental Health Treatment: An Interview with Breanne Dargon

 But on-site family support isn’t the only important element of caring for the family.
 “From the beginning, we assess family members’ needs for their own individual therapy and support groups,” Dargon says.
 “Due to the high level of stress our families are under, we often find ourselves needing to coordinate care.
 For example, we may ask for releases to be signed that allow us to speak to the mom’s therapist to make sure we are working in concert.”
 You may also be referred to outside support groups, such as Al-Anon or your local chapter of the National Alliance on Mental Illness (NAMI) .

-While BrightQuest offers multiple points of support for family members, what each person’s family involvement looks like may be different, as each treatment plan is individualized.
+While BrightQuest offers multiple points of support for family members, what each person’s family involvement in mental health treatment looks like may be different, as each treatment plan is individualized.
 The pace, techniques, tone, and delivery are all tailored to your family’s needs and your loved one’s diagnosis.
 Simultaneously, family dynamics play a vital role in determining the course of involvement, such as in the case of split families.

 “Hopefully everyone is able to come together if we have divorced or separated families, but sometimes that’s just not always possible,” Dargon explains.
 “In those cases, we can have separate assessments and then follow up with maintaining boundaries and having separate family sessions.
 We definitely want to create a safe space for families to allow the healing to happen.”